binalyze/air-mcp/README.md

 - **Update Organization Deployment Token** - Update the deployment token for a specific organization.
 - **Delete Organization** - Delete an organization by its ID.
 - **Add Tags to Organization** - Add tags to an organization.
+- **Delete Tags from Organization** - Delete tags from an organization.

 ## Overview